-The Council takes place twice a year, for two or three days in order to develop, adopt and evaluate GEF activities, in accordance with the directives from the Instrument, as well as with the reviews conducted by the Assembly.
-Council decisions are taken by consensus and mostly during the meeting days, but may also happen by mail correspondence if necessary.
+The Council takes place twice a year, for two or three days in order to develop, adopt and evaluate GEF activities.
+Council decisions are taken by consensus mostly during the meeting days, but may also happen by mail correspondence if necessary.

-Council meetings shall be open to Council Members, Council Alternate Members, and the GEF CEO or his/her representative.
+Council meetings are open to Council Members, Council Alternate Members, and the GEF CEO or his/her representative.
 Two advisors may accompany each Council Member.
-Representatives from each of the participant countries shall be invited to observe the Council meetings.
+Representatives from each of the participant countries are invited as observers.

-Representatives from the Civil Society Organizations, Implementing Agencies, the Trustee, the Scientific and Technical Advisory Panel (STAP), the Independent Evaluation Office (IEO), and the Environmental Conventions shall be invited to attend the Council meetings.
+Representatives from the Civil Society Organizations, Implementing Agencies, the Trustee, the Scientific and Technical Advisory Panel (STAP), the Independent Evaluation Office (IEO), and the Environmental Conventions are also invited to attend the Council meetings.